-Overall, this work contributes to the development of flexible point estimation and robust inference methods for conditional mean functions and other non-pathwise differentiable parameters by leveraging Highly Adaptive Lasso, undersmoothing and debiasing strategies as well as delta-method-based inference.
+Overall, this work contributes to the development of flexible point estimation and robust inference methods for conditional mean functions and other non-pathwise differentiable parameters by leveraging Highly Adaptive Lasso, undersmoothing and debiasing strategies, as well as delta-method-based inference.
 In summary, if the objective is to obtain a good point estimator with minimal bias of conditional mean (or other functional parameters of interest) based on HAL, we recommend using targeted HAL or relaxed HAL with the proposed undersmoothing techniques.
-If the goal is to make statistical inference of conditional means, we recommend constructing delta-method-based confidence intervals based on regular HAL-MLEs under undersmoothed models.
-We also illustrate the use of the proposed methods for inference on other non-pathwise differentiable parameters by applying them to estimate conditional average treatment effect functions.
-This work provides a foundation for further investigation into robust statistical estimation and inference for various types of non-pathwise differentiable parameters using the Highly Adaptive Lasso.
+If the goal is to make statistical inference of conditional means, we recommend constructing delta-method-based confidence intervals by regular HAL-MLEs under undersmoothed models.
+We also extend the use of the proposed methods for inference on other non-pathwise differentiable parameters by estimating the conditional average treatment effect functions.
+This lays the foundation for further investigation into robust statistical estimation and inference for various types of non-pathwise differentiable parameters using the Highly Adaptive Lasso.